Named-entity recognition (NER) is a tool that aims to identify named entities (persons, locations and things) in a text.

 The CEF named-entity recognition service expects a 64 base-encoded file as input and returns a tagged xml file as output.
+The service currently handles texts in English and German.

 The CEF Named-entity recognition web service is asynchronous.
 This means that the client sends a NER request and is notified once the document has been processed.
 In this way, calling the web service does not block the client.
 However, the client needs to expose a callback URL which will receive a notification that the named-entity extraction has been completed.
 The NER web service sends the tagged xml file to the destination URL specified by the client.